Elon Musk, DOGE, and the Five-Bullet Email: How GWES Became a Federal Workforce Loyalty Test

 Others pushed back.

-The Department of Defense (DoD) flat-out refused to participate, stating that performance reviews must follow established protocols — not be dictated through an OPM email blast.
+The Department of Defense (DoD) pushed back, stating that performance reviews must follow established protocols, not be dictated through an OPM email blast.

 Trump himself amplified the message.

-He posted on Truth Social, praising Musk for doing “A GREAT JOB” and adding:
+He posted on Truth Social, praising Musk’s work and urging a more aggressive approach.

 DOGE’s use of GWES raises fundamental questions about privacy, worker rights, and executive power.